 The Cider Barn

 The village of Cheddar and its attractions are just two miles away.
-We had an excellent meal at the Bath Arms on our first night.
+We had an excellent meal at the Bath Arms and also enjoyed a meal at Zen Thai.
 The village is very charming for a look around with lots of cafes and restaurants and some good pubs, we liked the White Hart.

 If you love hiking you’re in for a treat.
 We spent one afternoon hiking the magnificent Cheddar Gorge.
 It’s also worth driving through when you arrive just to take in the scale of it all.
 The views of the reservoir and across Somerset from the top of the gorge are stunning.

-Climbers can scale the 444ft cliffs or for the less adventurous there are caves to explore, although these were closed during our visit due to Covid-19 as were the Escape Rooms.
+Climbers can scale the 444ft cliffs or head underground where there are caves to explore.
 We visited Cheddar Gorge Cheese Company to see how they make authentic Cheddar Cheese which tastes so good we bought some to eat back home.
-Read about15 fabulous things to do in Cheddar.
+Read about 15 fabulous things to do in Cheddar.